krakrukra/PocketAdmin/README.md

 You can set which serial number and VID / PID values to use, how the device should show up
 (keyboard+mouse+disk or keyboard+mouse only), change keyboard layout, hide a particular
 memory region on the USB disk, show fake storage capacity to the host, etc.

 **CHECK THE [WIKI](https://github.com/krakrukra/PocketAdmin/wiki) FOR HOW-TO-USE INFORMATION**

 ---

 ## hardware

 project is designed using KiCad 5.1.5
 check KiCad pcb file for PCB manufacturing info
 check KiCad sch file + BOM.txt for component info

-uses integrated full-speed (12Mbit/s) USB2.0 peripheral,
+Uses integrated full-speed (12Mbit/s) USB2.0 peripheral, with
-with on-board 128MiB flash memory chip for data storage;
+96MiB of available on-board flash memory for data storage;
-only 96MiB are available for use due to overprovisioning reasons.
-measured speeds for MSD access : read 800-850 KiB/s, write 700-750 KiB/s,
+measured speeds for MSD access: read 800-850 KiB/s, write 700-750 KiB/s

 There is an LED and a pushbutton on the device.
 The LED is a mass storage
 status indicator, which lights up any time the device reads or writes flash